Vegan For Life

 The Cochrane Collaboration, a well-respected group, published a 2013 meta-analysis that concluded that zinc supplements can reduce the risk of developing the common cold, although they did not recommend an amount to take.
 They also determined that upon developing a cold, a zinc supplement of 75 mg per day would reduce the length of a cold by an average of one day (10).

 Despite the lower absorption from plant foods, a 2013 meta-analysis showed vegans to have only a slightly lower serum zinc level than non-vegetarians, a difference of 1.17 ± 0.45 µmol/l (6).
 For vegetarians in developed countries, the difference was even smaller at .76 ± .27 µmol/l.
 Absolute values for serum zinc were not given in the analysis.
-Average serum zinc levels are around 20 µmol/l with a range of about 9 to 30 µmol/l (7), so it's doubtful that the differences are meaningful.
+Average serum zinc levels are from 10 to 15 µmol/l (7), so it's doubtful that the differences are meaningful.
 One caveat is that serum zinc levels are not necessarily indicative of the zinc levels in cells (8).

 Protein increases zinc absorption.
 Because of this, foods high in protein and zinc, such as legumes and nuts, are good choices (2).
 The leavening of bread (most bread is leavened) and fermenting of soyfoods (tempeh and miso) also enhances zinc absorption (2).

 A modest zinc supplement of 50 to 100% of the RDA should be safe for those who are concerned or having symptoms of zinc deficiency.
 Zinc gluconate and zinc citrate are two forms that are well-absorbed.
 Some people do not absorb zinc oxide (9).
 There is evidence, though weak, that zinc picolinate is also absorbed well (11).